Updating this post with new images and processes. This sentence will be gone when completed.

 - Cut off the stems of the figs and then cut them into small pieces—zest and juice one orange into separate bowls.
 You should be able to get ¼ cup of juice from one orange, in a third bowl, zest one lemon.
 You just want the yellow and not any of the white that is under the outer skin.

 - Add the cut-up figs, orange zest, orange juice, lemon zest, sugar, and water to a small saucepan and turn the burner to medium heat.
 You want to bring this to a boil.
 You can adjust the temperature so it is a low boil and not a hard boil.
 You want the liquid to evaporate.
-As the mixture gets thicker, I take a wooden spoon and begin smashing the figs to help break them up.
+As the mixture gets thicker, I take a wooden spoon and smash the figs to help break them up.
 You want to remove the saucepan from the heat when you have about ⅓ of the liquid left in the bottom of the saucepan.
 This takes about 10 minutes.

-- I used a stick blender, but you can use a regular blender to finish making this fig filling like a fig jam.
+- I used a stick blender, but you can use a regular blender to finish making this fig filling like a jam.
 The stick blender took about 30 seconds.
 Pour into a bowl so it can cool down.
 It usually takes 10-15 minutes to cool.
 Finally, add the chopped-up walnuts and incorporate them into the fig mixture.
 Stir once in a while to keep it moist.

 BAKE COOKIES